First-Year Experience: Information for Incoming Students

 Statement Concerning the Release of Information from Student Records and University Policy on Sexual Harassment

 Refer to the Student Guide to General University Policies and Rules for the complete text of the University's policy on confidentiality of student records and the statement of policy concerning sexual harassment.
-If you have questions, concerns, or are confused about sexual harrassment, or if you experience sexual harassment, please contact Interim Chancellor Donna Kuga, 724-773-3553, as quickly as possible.
+If you have questions, concerns, or are confused about sexual harassment, or if you experience sexual harassment, please contact Interim Chancellor Donna Kuga, 724-773-3553, as quickly as possible.

 Smoking of any material or substance by University members, including students, faculty, staff, and visitors, is prohibited in all University facilities at all Penn State locations.
+When smoking outdoors, you must be a minimum of 30ft from any building entrance.
+Receptacles are placed on campus to properly dispose of cigarettes.

 Possession or use of alcoholic beverages on University property or at University-sponsored activities is prohibited for all students, including those who are 21 years of age or older.
 Students under the influence of alcohol are not permitted on campus.